ralna/RALFit/libRALFit/doc/common/options.rst

 .. !|  5 | As 4, plus gives more verbose (debugging) output.                      |
 .. !+----+------------------------------------------------------------------------+

+.. |print_options| replace:: determines whether to print a list of all options and their values at the beggining of the solve.

+.. |print_header| replace:: it will print the column header every 30 iterations when ``print_level > 1``.

 .. |maxit| replace:: gives the number of iterations the algorithm is allowed to take before being stopped.
 This is not accessed if |nlls_iterate| is used.

 .. |model| replace:: specifies the model, :math:`m_k(\cdot)`, used.
 Possible values are: